 2-wire conductivity measurement system ISC202 4-wire conductivity measurement system ISC450

 ISC40FS/ISC40FF Insertion of Flow-thru assembly ISC40PR Retractable assembly

 Note: For additional information or assistance on this application, please contact the Yokogawa Analytical Product Marketing.

 - Lignin or lignen is a complex chemical compound most commonly derived from wood, and an integral part of the secondary cell walls of plants and some algae.
 Its most commonly noted function is the support through strengthening of wood (xylem cells) in trees.

 - Kappa number is the volume (in milliliters) of 0.1 N potassium permanganate solution consumed by one gram of moisture-free pulp under the conditions specified in the published ISO 302:2004 method.

 The FLEXA™ series analyzers are used for continuous on-line measurements in industrial installations.
 With an option for single or dual sensor measurement, they are the most flexible two-wire analyzer available.

 The model ISC40 sensors are designed for use with the FLEXA ISC analyzers.
 This combination exceeds all expectations for conductivity measurement in terms of reliability, accuracy, rangeability and price performance.

 The FLEXA™ series analyzers are modular-designed analyzers used for continuous online measurements in industrial installations.
 They offer single or multi-sensor measurement.

-- Process conductivity, resistivity, WIFI, demineralizer water, RO water, percent concentration, boiler blowdown, and TDS
+Conductivity meters, analyzers and transmitters are used for continuous process measurement and monitoring of conductivity, resistivity, WIFI, demineralizer water, RO water, percent concentration, boiler blowdown and TDS.